aws-samples/aws-serverless-workshops/MultiRegion/README_InstallDevDependencies.md

 module, as well as deploy CloudFormation templates, and do any other workshop activities that require command line activities.

-One you have the instance up and running and you have connected to it, go aheadand start the workshop.
+One you have the instance up and running and you have connected to it, you can move forward.

 ## Completion